NicMcPhee/refactor-rustlings-try-from-into/README.md

 (i.e., 3).

 Note that, depending on how we write it, our code might not actually fail if our input slice has too many elements.
+You could imagine a specification where it's fine if the input slice has too many elements; we just use the first three to construct the `Color` and ignore the rest.
-The tests provided with the exercise, however, suggest that we are expected to return a `BadLen` error in that circumstance as well.
+The tests provided with the
+exercise, however, suggest that we are expected to return a `BadLen` error in that circumstance as well.